vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Update-AzGalleryImageDefinition.md

 ```

 ### -Eula
-The Eula agreement for the gallery image definition
+"The Eula agreement for the gallery image definition.

 ```yaml
 Type: String